New cluster algebras from old: integrability beyond Zamolodchikov periodicity: Integrable deformations of the cluster map

-Let us consider the deformed map \eqref{map1}, which is rewritten in the form of recurrences \beq \eeq Following the same process as in the previous section, we study the singularity structures of the deformed map \eqref{map1} by observing the $p$-adic properties of iterates defined over $\mathbb{Q}$.
-Then we find that there are two singularity patterns for $y_{1,n}$ and $y_{2,n}$,
+Let us consider the deformed map \eqref{map1}, which can be rewritten as the pair of recurrence relations \beq \eeq Following the same process as in the previous section, we study the singularity structures of the deformed map \eqref{map1} by observing the $p$-adic properties of iterates defined over $\mathbb{Q}$.
+Then we find that there are two singularity patterns for $y_{1,n}$ and $y_{2,n}$, namely